How to locally test Swift Package Manager components on Firefox iOS

 ---

-From your `application-services` checkout:
+From the root of your `application-services` checkout, execute:

 ```bash